quantcdn/docs/docs/api/get-started-projects.md

 :::note
 Not all dashboard functionality is available via API.
-Please raise a feature request if your organization require additional access.
+Please raise a feature request if your organization requires additional access.
 :::